circonus/docs/content/caql/reference.md

 ### Package `vector`

 The `vector` package provides a path for label-based vectorization of multiple streams to enable pairs operations upon them.
-A simple example if calculating a set of ratios where one needs to divide a set of successes by a set of totals.
-In such a division operation, it is important that the numeriator and divisor are "paired" correctly representing the same thing.
+An example of this would be calculating a set of ratios where one needs to divide a set of successes by a set of totals.
+In such a division operation, it is important that the numerator and divisor are "paired" correctly representing the same thing.

 * **`vector(format)`** - An alias for `vector:pack(format)`
 * **`vector:pack(format)`** - Returns a vector containing the set of input streams by applying the [label format](#labels) `format` to each to determine the index of of the stream within the vector.